The Keynesian consumption function expresses the level of consumer spending depending on three factors.

 This model suggests that as income rises, consumer spending will rise.
 However, spending will increase at a lower rate than income.

 - At low incomes, people will spend a high proportion of their income.
 The average propensity to consume could be one or greater than one.
 This means people spend everything they have.
 When you have low income, you don’t have the luxury of being able to save.
 You need to spend everything you have on essentials.

 - However, as incomes rise, people can afford the luxury of saving a higher proportion of their income.
-Therefore, as income rise, spending increases at a lower rate than disposable income.
+Therefore, as incomes rise, spending increases at a lower rate than disposable income.
 People with high incomes have a lower average propensity to spend.

-Implications of Consumption Function
+Implications of consumption function

 If you cut income tax for those on low income, they tend to have a higher marginal propensity to consume this extra income.
 Therefore, there is a large increase in spending.
 People with high incomes will tend to have a lower marginal propensity to consume.
 If they benefit from a tax cut, they will save a greater proportion.

-Shift in the Consumption Function
+Shift in the consumption function

-Limitations of Consumption Function
+Limitations of consumption function

-In the real world people are influenced by other factors
+In the real world, people are influenced by other factors

-- Life Cycle factors – e.g. students more likely to borrow and spend during university days.
+- Life cycle factors – e.g. students more likely to borrow and spend during university days.